sktime/sktime/sktime/libs/README.md

   model code from https://huggingface.co/ant-intl/Falcon-TST_Large.
   Licensed under Apache 2.0.

-* `granite_ttm` - a package implementing the TinyTimeMixer Foundation Model.
+* `granite_ttm` - a package implementing TinyTimeMixer.
-  Unofficial fork of the `ibm-granite/granite-tsfm` package, maintained in `sktime`.
-Licensed under Apache 2.0.
+  Unofficial fork of package which is not available on pypi.

 * `kronos` - a package implementing Kronos.
   Unofficial fork of the `shiyu-coder/Kronos` model code from